You won’t have to look far to hear an opinion on property.

 1. Buying near capital cities is a certain money-spinner

-No. Capital cities have the trademarks of high demand, which stems from consistent employment opportunities, diversity of economy, and land constraints.
+Sure capital cities have all the trademarks of high demand, which stems from consistent employment opportunities, diversity of the economy, and land constraints.

-However, that doesn’t automatically equal a successful property.
+However, that doesn’t automatically equal the location for successful property investment.

-Of course location will do most of the heavy lifting in your investment property’s performance, but the right location still needs ammenities, great infrastructure, proximity to schools, shops and hospitals, and draw a demographic that will continually improve and rejuvenate the suburb to ensure its future growth.
+Of course, location will do most of the heavy lifting in your investment property's performance, but the right location still needs amenities, great infrastructure, proximity to schools, shops, and hospitals, and draw a demographic that will continually improve and rejuvenate the suburb to ensure its future growth.

-Not to mention that some city suburbs can actually present dangers to investors – low yields, high prices and oversupply being just a sample of the issues investors can run into in some of the inner suburbs.
+Not to mention that some city suburbs can actually present dangers to investors – low yields, high prices, and oversupply is just a sample of the issues investors can run into in some of the inner suburbs.

 2. Property prices double every 7 – 10 years